Adriaan van Wijngaarden

 Adriaan "Aad" van Wijngaarden (2 November 1916 – 7 February 1987) was a Dutch mathematician and computer scientist.
-Trained as a mechanical engineer, Van Wijngaarden emphasized and promote the mathematical aspects of computing, first in numerical analysis, then in programming languages and finally in design principles of such languages.
+Trained as a mechanical engineer, Van Wijngaarden emphasized and promoted the mathematical aspects of computing, first in numerical analysis, then in programming languages and finally in design principles of such languages.

 Biography

 Van Wijngaarden's university education was in mechanical engineering, for which he received a degree from Delft University of Technology in 1939.
 He then studied for a doctorate in hydrodynamics, but abandoned the field.
 He joined the Nationaal Luchtvaartlaboratorium in 1945 and went with a group to England the next year to learn about new technologies that had been developed there during World War II.

 Van Wijngaarden was intrigued by the new idea of automatic computing.
 On 1 January 1947, he became the head of the Computing Department of the brand-new Centrum Wiskunde & Informatica (CWI), which was at the time known as the Mathematisch Centrum (MC), in Amsterdam.
 He then made further visits to England and the United States, gathering ideas for the construction of the first Dutch computer, the ARRA, an electromechanical device first demonstrated in 1952.
-In that same year, van Wijngaarden hired Edsger W. Dijkstra, and they worked on software for the ARRA.
+In that same year, Van Wijngaarden hired Edsger W. Dijkstra, and they worked on software for the ARRA.

 in 1958, while visiting Edinburgh, Scotland, Van Wijngaarden was seriously injured in an automobile accident in which his wife was killed.
 After he recovered, he focused more on programming language research.
 The following year, he became a member of the Royal Netherlands Academy of Arts and Sciences.

 In 1961, he became the director of the Mathematisch Centrum in Amsterdam and remained in that post for the next twenty years.

 He was one of the designers of the original ALGOL language, and later ALGOL 68, for which he developed a two-level type of formal grammar that became known as a Van Wijngaarden grammar.

 In 1962, he became involved with developing international standards in programming and informatics, as a member of the International Federation for Information Processing (IFIP) IFIP Working Group 2.1 on Algorithmic Languages and Calculi, which specified, maintains, and supports the programming languages ALGOL 60 and ALGOL 68.